 The ready-made teacher planner is undated and can be used for any year.
-If you want to create a teacher planner 2021 then replace the 12 monthly calendars with a dated calendar (See monthly calendar).
+If you want to create a teacher planner for 2022 and 2023 specifically then replace the 12 monthly calendars with a dated calendar (See monthly calendar).

 How to Create Custom Teacher Planners